Last updated on July 1, 2026

 Rofellos, Llanowar Emissary

 Rofellos, Llanowar Emissary is a nice Legacy card in elf decks because it will generate a green mana for each forest you control.
-This can range easily from 2 to 10 mana, and this is one of the reasons why it's banned in Commander and a very good first pick in Vintage Cube.
+This can range easily from 2 to 10 mana, and this is one of the reasons why it's banned in Commander.

 Cavalier of Thorns